reedx8/Portfolio/README.md

 Deployed @ TBD
 repo -> https://github.com/reedx8/Portfolio

+_nov 21 2022:_
+- added the rest of the text content to all sections of page
+- started fully filling in about section.
+- had troubles with aboutHeadline h2 text messing up padding in introSection when h2 was 2em, also affecting position of aboutHeadline in its grid.
+Both were fixed when aboutHeadline h2 text changed to 1.5em.

 _nov 19 2022:_

 - Created general layout of website for both mobile and desktop